-PPM 101: How to Effectively Use a Priority Matrix
+How to Build and Use a Priority Matrix

-In this post we will cover what a priority matrix is and how to use a prioritization matrix in the context of project portfolio management.
+In this post we will cover what a priority matrix is, and how to build a prioritization matrix, and how to use a priority matrix in the context of project portfolio management.

 What is a Priority Matrix?